pugjs/pug/README.md

  - `filename`  Used in exceptions, and required when using includes
  - `compileDebug`  When `false` no debug instrumentation is compiled
- - `pretty`    Add pretty-indentation whitespace to output _(false by default)_
+ - `pretty`    Add pretty-indentation whitespace to output _(`false` by default)_

 ## Browser Support

- The latest version of pug can be download for the browser in standalone form from [here](https://pugjs.org/js/pug.js).
-It only supports the very latest browsers though, and is a large file.
+The latest version of pug can be [downloaded for the browser in standalone form](https://pugjs.org/js/pug.js).
+It only supports the very latest browsers, though, and is a large file.
 It is recommended that you pre-compile your pug templates to JavaScript.

  To compile a template for use on the client using the command line, do: